Oscars 2017: The Worst Dressed Stars On The Red Carpet – Twitter Weighs In

-The 2017 Oscars brought out a slew of stars and stunning gowns to the red carpet, but not everyone can make the best dressed list and social media had a field day when it came to naming the worst dressed stars of the night.
+The 2017 Oscars brought out a slew of stars and stunning gowns to the red carpet, but not everyone can make the best-dressed list, and social media had a field day when it came to naming the worst dressed stars of the night.

 Twitter went wild with opinions when it comes to the very best – and the very worst – looks to walk the red carpet ahead of the February 26 show, and there were a few celebrities who just couldn’t stay off the social media site’s worst dressed list.